mapbox/DEPRECATED-dispatch/README.md

 When deploying or updating dispatch-incoming you'll need to provide values for the following CloudFormation parameters:

-* `GithubOwner` = your GitHub organization's name
+* `GithubOwner` = Your GitHub organization's name
+* `GithubDefaultUser` = Default GitHub user or team when a user's GitHub handle is missing
-* `GithubRepo` = GitHub repository for Dispatch issues
+* `GithubRepo` = Default GitHub repository for Dispatch issues
 * `GithubToken` = [sensitive] GitHub personal access token for Dispatch machine account
-* `PagerDutyServiceId` = the ID of your Dispatch PagerDuty service, obtained from the service URL in PagerDuty
+* `PagerDutyServiceId` = The ID of your Dispatch PagerDuty service, obtained from the service URL in PagerDuty
-* `PagerDutyFromAddress` = email address of a valid PagerDuty user in your team, [required by the PagerDuty API](https://v2.developer.pagerduty.com/docs/incident-creation-api)
+* `PagerDutyFromAddress` = Email address of a valid PagerDuty user in your team, [required by the PagerDuty API](https://v2.developer.pagerduty.com/docs/incident-creation-api)
 * `PagerDutyApiKey` = [sensitive] PagerDuty API key
 * `SlackChannel` = Fallback Slack channel for when Dispatch direct messages fail
 * `SlackBotToken` = [sensitive] Bot user OAuth access token from your Dispatch Slack app (begins with `xoxb-`)
-* `KmsKey` = cloudformation-kms stack name or AWS KMS key ARN to encrypt sensitive parameter values
+* `KmsKey` = Cloudformation-kms stack name or AWS KMS key ARN to encrypt sensitive parameter values

 For `CodeS3Bucket`, `CodeS3Prefix`, `GitSha`, and `ServiceAlarmEmail` please see the [lambda-cfn documentation for these parameters](https://github.com/mapbox/lambda-cfn#providing-parameter-values).